davidgasquez/handbook/Open Data.md

 - What is the incentive for people to adopt it?
   - [If everybody could converge to it, e.g: _"datapackage.json_" as a metadata and schema description standard, then, an ecosystem of utilities and libraries for processing data would take advantage of it](https://news.ycombinator.com/item?id=15346836).
 - How can LLMs help "building bridges"?
+  - They're blurring the line between structured and unstructured data.
   - E.g: point a GPT wrapper to a GitHub repository and get the auto-generated `datapakage.json`.
 It should infer files, schema, and types and generate some metadata for us.
 Then, a "dataset package" can be anything the tool can crawl.
 - [[Language Models Applications|LLMs can parse unstructured data (CSV) and also generate structure from any data source (scrapping websites)]] making it easy to [create datasets from random sources](https://tomcritchlow.com/2021/03/29/open-scraping-database/).
 - How can we stream new data reliably?
 E.g: some datasets like Ethereum `blocks` are not static.